-Three Holiday schedules are available for each shift (S1, S2, S3, S4), each output relay (OUT), each door access relay (DOOR), and through their respective menu options.
-This allows a shift, output, or door to have three different schedules for holidays.
+Three Holiday Schedules are available.
+This allows an output, area, or door to have three different schedules for holidays.
 For example, Holiday Schedule A for those holidays when the building stays closed, Holiday Schedule B for a day that only opens for a morning, etc. Also, Holiday Schedules can be used to cross multiple days.
 These schedules become active and supersede the current day's schedule when a Holiday Date occurs.
 See Setting Holiday Dates (HOL).

-- After you have accessed the SCHEDULES? menu and the schedule options, S1 S2 S3 S4, display, press the COMMAND key until the display changes to SUN MON TUE WED.
-Press the COMMAND key again to display THU FRI SAT HOL. - 2.
-Select HOL to program holiday schedules. - 3.
+- After you have accessed the SCHEDULES? menu and the schedule options, TIMES AREAS DOOR, display, press the COMMAND key until the display changes to OUTPUT HOLIDAYS.
+Press COMMAND once more and the display changes to FAVORITES. - 2.
+Select HOLIDAY to program holiday schedules. - 3.
 The keypad displays HOL: A B C .
 Select A to set the first of three holiday schedules. - 4.
 The keypad displays A : AM PM.